 The expedition leader maintains constant contact with the crew of the HANSEATIC, who constantly monitor weather developments.
 You may have to return earlier than expected.
 Should the weather prevent you from safely returning to the ship, your stay may be extended until the weather improves.

 We want to preserve and protect the nature of the Antarctic as much as possible; therefore, our self-imposed IAATO guidelines do not permit food to be taken ashore.
-Exceptions to this are emergency rations and survival equipment, drinking water and medication.

 First aid equipment will be available during the camping trip.
 The expedition leader has constant contact with the HANSEATIC.